-In April of this year, when I saw that the National Quilt Museum (Paducah, KY) was starting a Block of the Month program to connect quilters from all walks of life and engage them in creating their own 12 block sampler modeled after some of the finest and most high profile fiber artistry in the world, I decided to jump right in.
-Each month, NQM provides a pattern exclusive to the challenge that represents an exhibit currently on display at The National Quilt Museum or a similar theme.
-Quilters of all skill levels are challenged to experiment with new techniques and expand their horizons as a modern quilter.
-Each month’s block is designed by a unique artist, adding their own personal style to each pattern while still encompassing the theme of the exhibit which it represents.
+In April of this year, when I saw the National Quilt Museum (Paducah, KY) was starting a Block of the Month program to connect quilters from all walks of life and engage them in creating their own 12 block sampler modeled after some of the finest and most high profile fiber artistry in the world, I decided to jump right in.
+Each month, NQM provided a pattern exclusive to the challenge that represents an exhibit currently on display at The National Quilt Museum or a similar theme.
+Quilters of all skill levels were challenged to experiment with new techniques and expand their horizons as a modern quilter.
+Each month’s block was designed by a unique artist, adding their own personal style to each pattern while still encompassing the theme of the exhibit which it represents.

 I considered that option, but decided, instead, to further challenge myself to draw from my ‘stash’ of Civil War and similar reproduction-like/antique-looking fabrics, mind you I had no idea what kind of blocks we’d be challenged to make.